 is a mom to three kids whom she homeschools.
 She has been married for 15 years

 and is currently living

 in Nova Scotia, Canada.

 Christina is a spiritually aware parent coach and author who offers parents tools on how to connect to their truest selves even in the chaos of life.

 On her wonderful website she shares both her own personal experiences of parenting with a spiritually open mindset as well as offering tips on parenting to help parents steer themselves towards a more peaceful and joyful parenting life.

-Christina's most recent passion is creating courses for families to help them find ways of playfully creating spiritual connection and tools within their lives.
+Christina's most recent passion is creating spiritual courses for families (affiliate link) to help them find ways of playfully creating spiritual connection and tools within their lives.

 Like what is the case with most of the parent coaches I've interviewed, I noticed Christina on Twitter and found her tweets very inspiring and powerful in terms of guiding oneself back to oneself.
 They work like a kind of meditation that calmly centers you within yourself.